Science for Policy Award

 Nominations should aim to demonstrate the candidate’s impact on: policy; capacity building within the scientific or policy community; and/or institutional change.

-While the candidate’s science for policy achievements should be focused within Europe (as defined by the Council of Europe), the candidate(s) can be resident outside Europe, and/or non-European citizens.
-Candidates may identify as researchers, knowledge brokers, or policymakers, and do not have to be an EGU member.
+Candidate’s science for policy achievements should be focused within Europe (as defined by the Council of Europe), but the candidate(s) can reside outside Europe, and/or be non-European citizens.
+Candidates can self-nominate and may identify as researchers, knowledge brokers, or policymakers.

 For information on how to nominate scientists for EGU awards and medals, please check our nominations page and the guidelines for proposal and selection of candidates.